France to tell Germany "we'll reform at our pace"

 Despite denials that any such request was made, the report has fanned talk of growing tensions between Berlin and Paris since Hollande came to power in May and immediately challenged Merkel’s focus on austerity-only policies.

-French European Affairs Minister Bernard Cazeneuve denied any spat on Tuesday, telling a briefing with foreign media that Franco-German relations remained solid, despite widespread concerns that France may miss its 2013 de1ficit target.
+French European Affairs Minister Bernard Cazeneuve denied any spat on Tuesday, telling a briefing with foreign media that Franco-German relations remained solid, despite widespread concerns that France may miss its 2013 deficit target.

 Hollande is under intense pressure to overhaul an economy that is steadily losing competitiveness on global export markets relative to Germany and to southern European countries that have enacted far-reaching measures in the euro crisis.

-Industry heads say high labor costs and rigid hiring and firing rules give them a disadvantage to foreign rivals.
+Industry heads say high labour costs and rigid hiring and firing rules give them a disadvantage to foreign rivals.

-Business leaders, smarting from increases in corporate taxes in Hollande’s 2013 budget, said the measures went in the right direction but fell short of the 30 billion euros in direct cuts to labor charges that they had hoped for. ($1 = 0.7867 euros) (Reporting by Catherine Bremer; Editing by Giles Elgood)
+Business leaders, smarting from increases in corporate taxes in Hollande’s 2013 budget, said the measures went in the right direction but fell short of the 30 billion euros in direct cuts to labour charges that they had hoped for.